-Finally, the values $\overline{U}$ and $\sigma_w$ can be estimated from wind speed measurement above the canopy in numerous ways.
-One approach is to use simplified analytical models (Massman and Weil 1999) driven by the wind speed above the canopy to compute the flow statistics inside the canopy, and then vertically average the computed profiles to obtain $\overline{U}$ and $\sigma_w$ (see Appendix 2 for formulation).
+One approach is to use simplified analytical models (Massman and Weil 1999) driven by the wind speed above the canopy to compute the flow statistics inside the canopy and then vertically average the computed profiles to obtain \overline{U} and σ{ω} (see app.
+B in the online edition of the American Naturalist for formulation).